 Tips & Tricks

 After your home experiences water damage, your prompt action can minimize further damage.
-The safe, timely steps listed below can assist you in restoring your home to the condition it was in before your crisis.
+The safe, timely steps listed below can assist you in your home or businesses’ water damage restoration process, so that it can be returned to its pre-crisis state.
 Incorrect actions can be costly mistakes.
 These “do’s and don’ts” are guidelines for your information and guidance.

 - If the outside temperature is above 60 degrees, use dehumidifiers if available.